B'Day: Release and promotion

 In collaboration with Sony Urban Music and Music World Entertainment, B'Day was internationally released by Columbia Records on September 4, 2006, Beyoncé's 25th birthday, and in the United States the following day.
 Exclusively at Walmart, B'Day was packaged with a bonus DVD titled BET Presents Beyoncé (2006), which featured BET and performance highlights, and music videos from her solo career.
 To promote B'Day, Beyoncé appeared on various television and award shows from mid-2006 until mid-2007.
 She performed the album's lead single "Déjà Vu" with Jay-Z at the BET Awards 2006 at the Shrine Auditorium in Los Angeles on June 27, 2006.
 At the 2006 MTV Video Music Awards on August 31, she performed "Ring the Alarm" wearing a flowing trench coat, a corset and hotpants; the performance referenced Janet Jackson's "Rhythm Nation" routine.
 On September 5, Beyoncé made an appearance on Total Request Live.
 In an episode of The Ellen DeGeneres Show which aired the same day, Beyoncé performed "Déjà Vu" and "Irreplaceable".
-She performed "Déjà Vu" at the Fashion Rocks on September 8, and, along with "Crazy in Love", "Green Light", "Ring the Alarm" and "Irreplaceable", during an episode of Good Morning America which aired the same day.
+She performed "Déjà Vu" at Fashion Rocks on September 8, and performed "Crazy in Love", "Green Light", "Ring the Alarm", and "Irreplaceable" during an episode of Good Morning America that aired the same day.
 She also performed "Déjà Vu" on The Tyra Banks Show on September 15.
 Promoting B'Day in the United Kingdom, Beyoncé performed "Irreplaceable", "Ring the Alarm" and "Crazy in Love" on Popworld on October 27.
-Beyoncé opened the 2006 World Music Awards on November 15 with the performance of "Déjà Vu" and "Ring the Alarm", performing "Irreplaceable" later during the show.
-She performed "Irreplaceable" at the American Music Awards of 2006 on November 21, and, along with "Listen", on Today on December 4.
+Beyoncé opened the 2006 World Music Awards on November 15 with performances of "Déjà Vu" and "Ring the Alarm", and performed "Irreplaceable" later during the show.
+She performed "Irreplaceable" at the American Music Awards of 2006 on November 21 and, along with "Listen", on Today on December 4.